Skip to main content

 Enterprise design system and UI modernization overview

 In enterprise environments, inconsistency is expensive.
-Legacy UI patterns, fragmented components, and undocumented behaviors slow teams down and introduce risk.
-This work treats the design system as operational infrastructure, aligning UX quality, accessibility standards, and development efficiency into a single, shared source of truth.
+This work treats the design system as foundational infrastructure, using this site to illustrate how UX consistency, accessibility, and development efficiency are unified into a single, scalable source of truth.

 Legacy UI modernization